apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ---
-title: "Plugin Configuration Introduction"
+title: "Plugin Configuration Basics"
 parent: "Storage Plugin Configuration"
 ---
-When you add or update storage plugin instances on one Drill node in a Drill cluster, Drill broadcasts the information to all of the other Drill nodes to have identical storage plugin configurations.
+When you add or update storage plugin instances on one Drill node in a Drill cluster, Drill broadcasts the information to other Drill nodes to synchronize the storage plugin configurations.
 You do not need to restart any of the Drillbits when you add or update a storage plugin instance.

 Use the Drill Web UI to update or add a new storage plugin.
 Launch a web browser, go to: `http://<IP address or host name>:8047`, and then go to the Storage tab.